dodozhang21/easterBlue/readme.txt

  Licenses:
 --------------------------------------------------------------------------------
 Easter Blue is a child theme of Twenty Twelve
-Twenty Twelve is is licensed under the GPL.
+Twenty Twelve is licensed under the GPL.

 == Bundled Resources: Images ==